paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 1. Select the environment type `Dev` and the `Function` definition
 1. Hit `Next`
 1. Use the same environment name as in the previous step and leave the location as is.
-1. Hit `Create` and wait for the environment to be created
+1. Hit `Create` and wait for the environment to be created (could take few minutes)

 </details>

+TODO: est-ce qu'on mettrait pas des screenshots ? est-ce qu'on leur demanderait pas d'aller dans le portail azure pour vérifier les resources déployées ?

 ## Deploy services